SEND and the local offer

 Bishops Cannings Church of England Aided Primary School

-Where we have an initial concern it is most likely that your child’s class teacher, SENCO or SEN Manager will approach you either informally if the opportunity presents itself or via telephone to discuss concerns and next steps.
+Where we have an initial concern it is most likely that your child’s class teacher or the SENCO will approach you either informally if the opportunity presents itself or via telephone to discuss concerns and next steps.

 If your child has been identified as having SEND and outside agencies are involved, you will be invited to attend a meeting at least once a year to discuss your child’s provision.